Should You Become a Cruise Ship Nurse?

 3. Low Cost of Living

-You’re living on the ship, so you don’t need to pay rent nor utilities.
-Avoiding those costs allows you to save more of your earnings.
+As a cruise ship nurse, you live on the ship, so you don’t need to pay rent nor utilities.
+Avoiding those costs allows you to save more of your earnings and set yourself up for financial success.

 4. Flexible Work

-Contracts can last six months, which enables flexibility.
+Cruise nursing contracts typically last around six months, which enables flexibility.
 If you don’t like your current gig, it won’t be long before it ends.
-You can work where you wish between contracts or renew your current job.
+Similar to travel nurse contracts, cruise ship contracts can give the opportunity to pick up work between contracts or renew your current job when it ends.
 The beauty is, it’s all up to you.

 Cons of Cruise Ship Nursing